 LESSONS

-Between how you normally hear, move and think there is a lot to consider in order to get to what you want.
+Our Drumdrill sessions are a great way to ask yourself questions about your drumming.
+Between how you normally hear, move and think there is a lot to consider in order to get to where you want to be.

+There is a lot of material available online these days and it can seem like a good idea to just go down the youtube or pre-recorded lesson route.
 However, with direct guidance, I can help you identify the habits you need to start changing to see significant and meaningful improvements in your playing.

 A GLIMPSE INTO MY APPROACH